drakethomas33/django-project-skeleton/README.md

 The two export statements above are good candidates to be put into an env_development file at the top level of your repository (not checked in!).

-Now run the server and check <http://localhost:8000>
+Now run the server and check <http://localhost:8000>.

+Now run

+    git init

+and follow the instructions on GitHub to create a new repository to push to.